 Music, Art & Drama

 As a school we appreciate and understand the importance of drama within our curriculum.
 Research reveals that drama had a positive impact on children’s physical, emotional, social and cognitive development.
-Drama is developed across the whole school in a variety of ways including story-telling, and annually across Year 5 through the input of actors from Oxfordshire Playhouse - children write play scripts and have opportunity to develop these through rehearsal and performance.
-The actors choose a script and go on to perform it at the Playhouse!
+Drama is developed across the whole school in a variety of ways including storytelling, various performances, and assemblies.

 Volunteering is an activity that everyone can get involved in and benefit from.
 At Woodstock Primary we promote and encourage pupils’ active citizenship and positive contribution to the school and wider community.
 We offer lots of opportunities for pupils to take on new responsibilities and be involved in successfully supporting the life and work of the school.
-These include elected representatives on our Children’s Council, Eco Committee, E-safety Team, PE & Sport Committee and Rights Respecting Committee.
-Older pupils can also apply and be interviewed for positions such as Playground Leaders and Librarians, and within classes children can volunteer to take on various responsibilities ranging from lunch duties, to collecting and distributing registers, to helping with the organisation of equipment in assemblies.
+These include elected representatives on our Pupil Parliament where children are responsible for some of the following key areas of the school: subject specific leadership, Environmental Eco work, Rights Respecting etc. Older pupils can also apply and be interviewed for positions such as Playground Leaders and Librarians, and within classes children can volunteer to take on various responsibilities ranging from lunch duties, to helping with the organisation of equipment in Collective Worship.